synpulse8de/px-cli/pulse8_core_cli/deploy/README.md

 ### `submit`

-1. Check that project has the proper deployment manifests (i.e. ensure `bootstrap` has been ran at least once)
+1. Check that project has the proper deployment manifests (i.e. ensure `create` has been ran at least once)
 1. Update the `pulse8-app-deployments` repo managed by the CLI
 1. Checkout to new branch `feat/add-deployment/$REPO_NAME` (If a branch exists, perhaps delete it first? we need to be fresh)
 1. Copy contents: